gardenjs/docs/src/routes/(documentation)/docs/stories.md

 </div>
 ```

 So the component files remain completely pure.
-The output of the components in Garden is done externally in foo.das.js, as well as the definition of the stories or the documentation (see chapter "Write docs").
+The output of the components in Gardenjs is done externally in foo.das.js, as well as the definition of the stories or the documentation (see chapter "Write docs").